-The tour operator is must keep to the Package Travel Regulations.
+Your tour operator must keep to the Package Travel Regulations.
 These set out a travel company’s responsibilities to you, the customer, and what you need to do if you are unhappy.

-Under these tregulations you can claim against the tour operator who organised the trip provided it was booked as a ‘package holiday’.
+Under these regulations you can claim against the tour operator who organised the trip provided it was booked as a ‘package holiday’.

 A ‘Package Holiday’ is defined by and two of the following being booked together: